FrictionTribologyEnigma/slippy/README.rst

 After this the sub-models are solved, these are one way coupled to the contact mechanics problem in this time step.
 This means that the result of the contact model can be used in their solution but they cannot impact the solution of the contact mechanics problem in a single time step.
-Processes like wear, film growth, temperature change, and in some cases tangential contact can be solved in submodels.
+Processes like wear, film growth, temperature change, and in some cases tangential contact can be solved in sub-models.

 Finally the requested outputs are written to file so they can be post processed at a later time.
 Depending on the step this process can repeat for the same step or the model can move on to the next step: